digital-asset/daml/docs/source/ops/common-metrics.rst

 - **Type**: Gauge
 - **Observation**: Only available for `type` = `thread_pool`

-Pruning metrics
+Pruning Metrics
 ***************

 We expose the following metrics for all pruning processes.
-These metrics have the following common labels attached:
+These metrics have the following labels:

 - **phase**:
     The name of the pruning phase being monitored